Need to Knows About Managing Grants

 I have a Procurement Card for my ORSP project(s).
 I would like to change my default* project number and/or add/delete a project number to the GE P-Card online system.
 How do I do this?

 SF State's procurement card office requires that all requests to change the default project number and to add or delete project numbers from the GE systems be approved by the ORSP Grants Administrator for the project.
 Please send all requests for changes in the GE system to the GA assigned to your project.
-Once the GA has reviewed and approved the request, s/he will forward the request to SFSU's p-card office in Fiscal Affairs.
+Once the GA has reviewed and approved the request, s/he will forward the request to SF State's p-card office in Fiscal Affairs.
 These types of requests generally take 3-5 business days to process.

 *A default project number is assigned to the P-Card when the PI applies for the card.
 To assign charges to an alternate project, the cardholder must login to the GE online system to code the purchase to the intended project.